 - If p is a parameter object a new cell is created, initialized, and bound to the parameter object in the local dynamic environment.
-The value contained in the cell is the result of applying the parameter object's conversion procedure to value.
+The value contained in the cell is the result of applying the parameter object's "set" conversion procedure to value.
 The resulting dynamic environment is then used for processing the remaining bindings (or the evaluation of body if there are no other bindings). - Otherwise p will be used according to the following protocol: we say that the call (p) "gets p's value" and that the call (p x) "sets p's value to x".
 First, the parameterize form gets p's value and saves it in a local variable.
 It then sets p's value to value.
 It then processes the remaining bindings (or evaluates body if there are no other bindings).
 Then it sets p's value to the saved value.
-These steps are performed in a dynamic-wind so that it is possible to use continuations to jump into and out of the body (i.e. the dynamic-wind's before thunk sets p's value to value and the after thunk sets p's value to the saved value).
+These steps are performed in a dynamic-wind so that it is possible to use continuations to jump into and out of the body (i.e. the dynamic-wind's before thunk sets p's value to the saved value).